princeton-computational-imaging/Neural-Volume-Super-Resolution/README.md

 1. Download our [training scenes dataset](https://drive.google.com/file/d/10F2SPY-laYzdNzdNrxa_Yd4KA3qLbK8z/view?usp=sharing).
 1. Download the desired (synthetic) test scene from the [NeRF dataset](https://drive.google.com/drive/folders/1JDdLGDruGNXWnM1eqY1FNL9PlStjaKWi) and put all scenes in a dataset folder.
 1. Update the [configuration file](config/TrainModels.yml).
 Add the desired test scene name(s) to the [training list](config/TrainModels.yml#L50).
 Update the scene name(s) in the [evaluation list](config/TrainModels.yml#L54) and update the paths to the [scenes dataset folder](config/TrainModels.yml#L20) and to storing the [new models](config/TrainModels.yml#L4) in the configuration file.
-1. Run `train_nerf.py --config config/TrainModels.yml`
+1. Run `python train_nerf.py --config config/TrainModels.yml`

 ### Super-resolve a new test scene